CONSTRUCTION ACCIDENT LAWYERS SERVING NEW YORK CITY AND THE SURROUNDING AREAS

 - Electrocutions – Workers are frequently exposed to wires that are at risk of faulty connections that lead to electrocutions, accounting for 10 percent of deaths in the construction industry.

-- Equipment Accidents – Heavy machinery and power tools, such as table saws, nail guns, drills, etc., as well as cranes, forklifts, and dumpsters contribute to numerous construction accidents and injuries.
+- Equipment Accidents – Heavy machinery and power tools, such as table saws, nail guns, drills, etc., as well as forklift, dumpster, and crane accidents, contribute to numerous construction injuries.

 - Head and brain injuries